swiftlang/swift-evolution/proposals/NNNN-hashable-enhancements.md

 }
 ```

-However, we believe this would add an unnnecessary degree of freedom.
+However, we believe this would add a degree of generality whose costs
+are unjustifiable relative to their potential gain.
+We expect the
+ability to create custom hashers would rarely be exercised.
+For
-In particular, we do not foresee a need for adding support for custom
+example, we do not foresee a need for adding support for custom
 hashers in `Set` and `Dictionary`.
 On the other hand, there are
 distinct advantages to standardizing on a single, high-quality hash
 function: